The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Given that many of the MIP indicators are compiled relative to GDP, it is important to assess the quality of GDP statistics to ensure the quality of MIP indicators compiled by relating domain-specific statistics or indicators to GDP.

-European national accounts are compiled according to the harmonised accounting concepts, definitions, classifications, methodology and calculating rules described in Regulation (EU) No 549/2013, which covers the European System of Accounts (hereinafter referred to as “ESA 2010”)[26][27], and amended by Regulation (EU) No 2023/73428.
-The ESA 2010 also includes the Transmission Programme (Annex B), a set of tables specifying which data, at what detail, should be provided at what timeliness.
+European national accounts are compiled according to the harmonised accounting concepts, definitions, classifications, methodology and calculating rules described in Regulation (EU) No 549/2013, which covers the European System of Accounts (hereinafter referred to as “ESA 2010”)19, and amended by Regulation (EU) No 2023/734.20 The ESA 2010 Transmission Programme (Annex B of the Regulation) specify at which level of detail and timeliness that the data should be provided.
 The revised Transmission Programme (2023/734) entered into force on 1 September 2024.

 As GDP is the key variable to measure economic development, it is also used in policy decision making at the European Commission, ECB, and for budgetary policy purposes in the Member States.
 Annual GDP and GNI statistics are used in the European Union for various administrative purposes.
 GNI is the largest revenue source for the EU budget.
 In addition, Member States' GDP data are also used for administrative purposes in the Excessive Deficit Procedure (EDP) as general government debt and deficit are proportioned to GDP in the EDP criteria.
 Furthermore, regional GDP per capita is used in the decisions for the funding from the European Union Structural Funds to the regions of the Member States.